Skip to main content

 Selected Journal Publications (students indicated by *)

-Allen, T. D., Eby, L. T., Chao, G., & Bauer, T. (in press).
-Celebrating five decades of research: A review of organizational socialization and mentoring.
-Journal of Applied Psychology (invited contribution).
+Allen, T. D., Eby, L. T., Chao, G., & Bauer, T. (2017).
+Taking stock of two relational aspects of organizational life: Tracing the history and shaping the future of socialization and mentoring research.
+Journal of Applied Psychology, 102, 234-337.

 Professional Activities